 4) Their verbal presentation.

 5) Their responses to questions.
-For an in-progress educational project, a demonstrated commitment to the project.
-Is this educational effort currently on track for meaningful educational outcomes that will benefit clinical learners in family medicine?
+For an in-progress educational project, a demonstrated commitment to the project is essential.
+Is this educational effort on track to deliver meaningful outcomes that benefit clinical learners in family medicine?

 Apply